 • Earn a C or better in all major and supporting courses (other than those NFA courses in which a B or better is required per admission criteria)

 ⇒In order to pass the course NFA 404, Human Nutrition II, a student must pass a comprehensive exit exam with a score of 75% or better.
 The exam covers material from all aspects of the major courses in the DPD curriculum.
 Thus, a student must pass the exit exam in order to graduate with a B.S. in General Dietetics and receive a verification statement.

-See what our NFA students are doing now:
+See what our NFA students are doing in classes:

 - EKU students in Introduction to Food Composition's Lab.

 - Cultural Lab of NFA 121